Alphabetical listings of all the research groups and departments working in mental health that appear in this website.

 Associate Professor Giles Newton-Howes is a general adult consultant psychiatrist with a sub-specialty in substance-misuse psychiatry.
 His research interests include the clinical understanding of personality disorders, particularly as they relate to psychiatric patients and mental-state disorder.
 He is also interested in the interface between psychiatry and society, particularly the application of coercive practices.

 World of Difference is a new service-user research group focused on ending discrimination, and promoting recovery, inclusion, and respect for the human rights of people who experience mental distress, led and delivered by experts with personal experience.
-It is led by Dr Sarah Gordon.
+It is led by Associate Professor Sarah Gordon.

 EleMent are a multidisciplinary research group bringing together expertise in epidemiology, public health and data science with clinical and lived experience of mental distress.
 We use routinely collected electronic data from numerous sources alongside qualitative methods to understand the distribution, determinants and lived experience of mental distress in New Zealand.
 We have considerable experience in using linked electronic data for health research, including using the Statistics New Zealand Integrated Data Infrastructure (IDI).